 What is a recitation?

-Many of the 1000-level courses on campus are large lectures, e.g., PSYC 1001 (Introduction to Psychology) meets in a room that holds 450 people.
+Many of the 1000-level courses on campus are large lectures, e.g., PSYC 1001 (Introduction to Psychology) and meet in a room that holds 450 people.
 So in order to enhance the learning experience, multiple sub-sections (recitations) are created to accompany the lecture.
 These recitations are much smaller and allow for discussion, group work, or to review homework.

 What is a waitlist and should I avoid it?